MIDS-scaling-up/v3/week01/hw/Readme.md

 zram2        252:2    0 494.5M  0 disk [SWAP]
 zram3        252:3    0 494.5M  0 disk [SWAP]
 ```

+### Note, with 4.6, there may be times when the Jetson fails to use the attached SSD as the root file system.
+You can check this by running lsblk and confirmning the SD card is not using / as a mount point.

 Use the `configure_jetson.sh` script in this repo to set up swap space after you have rebooted and verified that you are running your Operating System from the SSD: